spotify/web-scripts/packages/tsconfig/docs/examples.md

 ## Getting started

 This project outputs a single tsconfig.json file for use.
-This file is configured to disable all output options (`declaration` is `false`, `noEmit` is true) and is set to strictly type check your code (for example, `noImplicitAny` and many other strict type checks).
+This file is set to strictly type check your code (for example, `noImplicitAny` and many other strict type checks).
 It is likely that you will need to import this file and do a little configuration additionally depending on whether you plan to use this configuration in conjunction with Webpack or Babel, or whether you plan to use `tsc` to output artifacts.

 ### Questions to answer